Valuing Major-Leaguers

 Roster risk

-That lack of flexibility affects a player’s value, since he’s taking up a roster spot that could potentially be given to someone else who’s better.
+When a player is out of options, it significantly impacts his trade value.
+Often, these are the first players a team looks to designate for assignment, because these players have no roster flexibility.
+They take up a roster spot that could potentially be given to someone else who’s better.
 It means the trading team has less leverage.

-By the same token, teams value the flexibility of being able to move players up and down from MLB to AAA, because of the added depth it gives them, as Stearns also acknowledged at the time to MJS: “As you guys know, we value flexibility and versatility.”
+By the same token, teams value the flexibility of being able to move players up and down from MLB to AAA, because of the added depth it gives them.

 So players who are out of options carry what we call roster risk, which is a negative adjustment to their field value.
 We apply a discount for players with that status.
 (Note that this is only true of players who are marginal – typically somewhere just above replacement value; stars or above-average regulars don’t have this risk.)